BelalMohamed2/simple_shell/README.md

 4-Who is Ken Thompson
 5-How does a shell work
 6-What is a pid and a ppid
-How to manipulate the environment of the current process What is the difference between a function and a system call How to create processes
+7-How to manipulate the environment of the current process What is the difference between a function and a system call How to create processes
 What are the three prototypes of main